CodeFryingPan/Pans-Thread-Manager/README.md

-# News-Feed-Bot
+# Pans-News-Feed-Bot

 ## Setup

-This is a step by step guide to setup the News Feed Bot for Pan's Kitchen
+This is a step by step guide to setup the Pan's News Feed Bot for Pan's Kitchen

 ### Requirements